RobertasJan/IBANDesktopApp/README.md

 IBANDesktopApp.Tests contains unit test for IBAN verification.

-IBANDesktopApp/MainWindow.xaml.cs contains logic for GUI and file reading IBANDesktopApp/IBAN/IbanValidator.cs is main class for IBAN validation.
+IBANDesktopApp/MainWindow.xaml.cs contains logic for GUI and file reading.

+IBANDesktopApp/IBAN/IbanValidator.cs is main class for IBAN validation.

 HOW TO USE: